Udit24/CBList/README.md

 arr.activateIndex(3);
 int a_variable = arr<<(CB_INT);
 ```
-> activateIndex() activates a particular index for fetching of data from that index
+> activateIndex() activates a particular index for fetching of data from that index.

-> arr<<(CB_INT) returns the integer stored at that particular index, where CB_INT serves as an overload factor
+> arr<<(CB_INT) returns the integer stored at that particular index, where CB_INT serves as an overload factor.

-> which requires the programmer to know in prior the data type stored at the particular index.
+> Which requires the programmer to know in prior the data type stored at the particular index.

 > The list of overload factors include: